-Michelle Freeman Owens, mowens@upsem.edu, 804.278.4232
+Michelle Freeman Owens, mowens@upsem.edu, (804) 278-4232

 The Eucharist is celebrated at Union Presbyterian Seminary under the authority and by permission of the General Assembly of the Presbyterian Church (U.S.A.).
 The Eucharist is by its very nature intended for the whole community rather than to serve as a private devotional for small groups.
 For that reason, we recommend that the Eucharist not be celebrated in classes.
 However, if the faculty member leading the class believes that there is sufficient pedagogical reason to have such a celebration, it will be her or his responsibility to ensure that the norms described in the "Directory for Worship" (Book of Order, PC(USA)) have been heard and respected.
-This includes the obligation that those who preside are church officers ordained to be Teaching Elders in good standing in a recognized denominational body.
+This includes the obligation that those who preside are ordained to do so by their denominational bodies.

-When Union Presbyterian Seminary related groups wish to celebrate the Eucharist at retreats or meetings apart from regularly scheduled worship services, on-campus or off, they must secure the approval of the chaplain's office unless they choose to seek the approval of a church session or a presbytery for such a celebration.
+When seminary related groups wish to celebrate the Eucharist at retreats or meetings apart from regularly scheduled worship services, on-campus or off, they must secure the approval of the chaplain's office unless they choose to seek the approval of a church session or a presbytery for such a celebration.